-Jason’s Deli is similar to Paradise Bakery but has significantly more locations spread throughout the U.S. It offers sandwiches, salads, wraps, pastas, paninis and more.
+With 260 locations in 30 states, Jason’s Deli is a favorite for sandwiches, salads, wraps, pastas, paninis and more.
+More recently, Jason’s Deli has upped the healthy food ante with specific menus for those who are vegetarian and/or gluten-sensitive.
 Though you could very well consume more than 1,000 calories in a single trip, it’s just as easy not to.
-Choose fresh fruit or steamed veggies as your side, avoid the pasta dishes and go with broth-based soups instead of cream-based.
+Choose fresh fruit or steamed veggies as your side, avoid the pasta dishes, and go with broth-based soups instead of cream-based.
 Your waistline will thank you later.

 3. Shake Shack

 Don’t let the name fool you — this burger joint that started out as a hot dog cart in New York City has taken a turn toward healthy.
 At over 66 locations, you can find single hamburgers or chicken dogs that weigh in at around 300 calories.
 There’s also a vegetarian ‘Shroom Burger for those who want to skip the meat altogether, and any lunch item can be paired with yogurt, a small salad or fresh fruit.
 Like many fast-food chains on our list, Shake Shack publishes its nutritional information online to make minimizing calories easy-peasy.